-When entering into a new setting the best way to get results is to start with respect, engagement in the evaluation can be a good way to do this.
+When entering into a new setting the best way to get results is to start with respect, and engagement in the evaluation can be a good way to do this.
 Key people who know the community can be good people to ask who should be part of the evaluation.
-People that live and have a commitment to the community knows the ways in which something can be done better than a research team, they want to feel empower and part of the process in order to develop a meaning outcome and understand its impact.
+People that live and have a commitment to the community know the ways something can be done better than a research team, and they want to feel empowered and part of the process to develop a meaningful outcome and understand its impact.

-Evaluation is key to knowing, especially for participates, that differences are being made in terms of program quality and outcomes.
-Funders want to make sure they are putting their money to good use to a sustainable program.
-Evidence of change being made also helps the program tell their story and get their message across.
+Evaluation is key to knowing, especially for participants, that differences are being made in terms of program quality and outcomes.
+Funders want to make sure they are putting their money to good use in a sustainable program.
+Evidence of change being made also helps the program tell its story and get its message across.